mathjax/MathJax/README.md

 - Powerful API for integration with other web applications

-See <http://www.mathjax.org/> for additional details.
+See <http://www.mathjax.org/> for additional details about MathJax, and <https://docs.mathjax.org> for the MathJax documentation.

 ## MathJax Components